 Where possible, patient-reported outcome measures (PROMs) are recommended for MBC because they foster client engagement and can be implemented in community settings with limited technology infrastructure.
 These measures should be brief, easy to collect, validated and sensitive to change.
 PROMs can measure symptoms, typically for a particular diagnosis, or other domains such as functioning and quality of life.
 Organizations may choose to use standardized measures and/or individualized progress monitoring approaches, which allow clinicians and clients to identify and track personalized goals over time.3

-Steps to Implement MBC: To implement MBC in an organization, there are several common steps:4
+To implement MBC in an organization, there are several common steps:4

 - Clarify the goals and priorities for using MBC.